 On February 8, members of The Arc Mid-South attended Disability Day on the Hill in Nashville.
-This is an annual event where self-advocates, family members, and organizations from all over Tennes-see meet with legislators to discuss issues that are important to people with disabilities.
-Read More.
+Read more.

 “Thanks to our 2016 donors and sponsors, without you, our mission would not be possible……there are so many great things ahead and The Arc Mid-South would love for you to join us in our journey next year,” Ms. Leaper said.
 “If you would like to learn more about The Arc, please contact us -- we would love to talk to you and help you find ways to make a difference in the lives of the individuals and families served by The Arc Mid-South.